Our policy issues in focus

 CALI is reviewing this guidance as part of our ongoing work to improve outcomes for people experiencing family and domestic violence.

-We recognise that genetic testing has the potential to play an important role in empowering Australians to be better informed about their health and wellbeing.
+Genetic testing has the potential to play an important role in empowering Australians to be better informed about their health and wellbeing.
 It also allows them to manage any health risks through preventative actions and personalised medicine.

 Currently, the Life Insurance Code of Practice sets out how insurers will use genetic tests and ensures Australians can access a suitable level of life insurance without being asked about the result of a previously taken genetic test.